LanguageMachines/frog/docs/source/installation.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 By default the output of Frog is written to screen (i.e. standard
 output).
-There are two options for outputting to file (which can also be
+There are two options for outputting to file (which can also be https://github.com/proycon/pynlpl, supports both Python 2 and Pytho
 called simultaneously):

 -  ``-o <filename>`` – Writes columned (TAB delimited) data to file.